I write on a vast array of topics, including makeup and beauty.

 This has led me to wonder, why does lipstick taste bad?
 It’s hard to find a direct answer from anyone, and you’re definitely not going to find a good answer from the cosmetic companies.
 So after some research, I’ve come to the following conclusions.

 Makeup is full of all kinds of chemical ingredients, some that aren’t good for you, others that are harmless, and most of which we don’t really know much about.
 The ingredients used in makeup are scientific concoctions that paint on a pretty color, and usually, it ends there.
-Sometimes, other benefits are invented, such as moisturizing, plumping, conditioning, but rarely is taste ever even thought of.
+Sometimes, other benefits are invented, such as moisturizing, plumping, and conditioning, but rarely is taste ever even thought of.
 And all these unnatural ingredients often taste bad.

 To Discourage Consumption